Barclaycard Ring Mastercard Review: Low Interest

 If you’d rather not participate just yet, because this program is so new, it might be a good idea to wait a year or two to see how generous this program actually turns out to be.

-- Low interest rate with an 8.5% variable APR on balance transfers and purchases
+- Low intro APR on purchases and balance transfers

-- No annual fee and no fee on balance transfers
+- No annual fee and no balance transfer fees

 - Giveback profit sharing program